Marcelo Bielsa on the big problem at heart of Premier League's Brazil row

 First, to Raphinha and whether or not the Brazilian will be available against Liverpool tomorrow.

-As of yesterday’s 1pm press conference, Bielsa was unable to offer a conclusive update.
+As of yesterday’s 1pm press conference, Bielsa was unable to offer a conclusive update but good news did emerge hours later.

-Everton’s ‘good relationship’ with the Brazil Football Confederation is apparently enough to make the Toffees exempt from FIFA’s intervention, making it quite literally one rule for one and another for everyone else.
+Everton’s ‘good relationship’ with the Brazil Football Confederation was apparently enough to make the Toffees exempt from FIFA’s intervention, making it quite literally one rule for one and another for everyone else.

 Although Leeds’ majority owner Andrea Radrizzani said the player himself had made the decision to stay put, Leeds, along with 18 top-flight counterparts, entered into a pact to keep at home players bound for red-listed countries, in order to avoid the quarantine period upon their return.